phytec/doc-bsp-yocto/CONTRIBUTING.rst

 To add support for new languages, extend the build commands in tox.ini and re-build the documentation to generate relevant po files.::

-   tox -e py3-intl
+   tox -e intl

 After the po files are generated, translators can start translating the documentation.
 The translated po files are then used to generate translated html and pdf versions of the documentation.::

-   tox -e py3-html
+   tox -e html
-   tox -e py3-pdf
+   tox -e pdf

 To add new language links to the sidebar menu for the html documentation, add the language path to the ``languages`` list in the ``conf.py`` file.::